 Depending on your injuries, you may be referred to a specialist like an orthopedic surgeon, so they can further assess your need for treatment.
 It’s essential that you make all appointments and follow your doctor’s recommendations throughout your treatment.

 Social media can be a real problem for those involved in car accident cases.
 You may want to tell your friends about your accident through Facebook, Twitter, LinkedIn, Instagram, Snapchat, or other social media.
 You should not post anything about your accident on social media.

-Even though you may set your profile settings to private, you have little control over posts and information once posted.
+Even though you may set your profile settings to private, you have little control over posts, and information once posted.
 You cannot stop someone from taking a screenshot or re-sharing your posts with others.
 Many valid injury cases have been ruined by a reckless social media post.
-These comments can be used against you by an insurance company or their attorney, in negotiations and at trial.
+Your posts or pictures can be used against you by an insurance company or their attorney during negotiations or at trial.

 Step 8 Talk to a Lawyer Before Accepting an Insurance Settlement

-Before you give a recorded statement to the insurance company or sign any documents presented by another driver’s insurance company, make sure you talk to your own attorney.
-Insurance adjusters are paid to look for legal reasons to not pay you for your injuries.
-Here are some of the things an adjuster may do to get rid of your case.
+Before you talk to or agree to give a recorded statement to the insurance company or sign any documents presented by another driver’s insurance company, make sure you talk to your attorney.
+Insurance adjusters are paid to look for legal reasons not to pay you for your injuries.
+Here are some of the things an adjuster may do to diminish your case.

 - Just answer some questions